 In the alternative, the court ruled that there was no coverage for the settlement since the insured was never "legally obligated" to pay the settlement.
-In so ruling, the court noted that the insured's unilateral decision to settle the case constituted a "voluntary act" rather than a legal obligation that could trigger coverage.
-The court rejected the argument that the underlying court's approval of the settlement altered this result, ruling that "the district court's approval of the settlement d[id] not convert an uncovered settlement into a covered amount under the insurance agreement."
+In so ruling, the court rejected the argument that the court's approval of the underlying class action altered this result, ruling that "the district court's approval of the settlement d[id] not convert an uncovered settlement into a covered amount under the insurance agreement."